Euphorbia ingens, also referred to as the candelabra tree cactus, belongs to the family Euphorbiaceae, the spurge family, and genus Euphorbia.

 - Allow the cutting to dry for about two weeks.
 You will notice a callus over the cut ends.

-Tree Euphorbia Pest or Disease Problems
+Tree Euphorbia Pest or Diseases

 It is important to mention that the Candelabra tree is a poisonous plant.

-If ingested, the latex can pose certain health threats.
+If ingested, latex can pose certain health threats.
 It can cause skin irritation and even blindness on contact.

 Since it is considered to be toxic, a lot of people avoid planting them in areas accessible to children and pets.